 For the purposes of the survey, internships were defined as "educationally-related work experiences that integrate knowledge and theory with practical application and skill development in professional settings."
 For tracking purposes the term, "internship" included internship, co-op, field experience, and practicum.

-The inaugural WINS survey was distributed in October 2016 to 10,862 sophomores, juniors and seniors in the following colleges:
+The WINS survey is distributed annually in October to sophomores, juniors and seniors in the following colleges: